Vinay-ctrl2001/Netflix-Content-Distribution/README.md

 🎬 Netflix Content Analysis Dashboard
-This project provides a comprehensive analysis of Netflix’s global content catalog using Power BI and Advanced SQL.
+This project provides a comprehensive analysis of Netflix’s global content catalog using Power BI.
 The dashboard focuses on key content metrics and distribution insights such as:
 📈 Total content growth over time
 🌍 Global reach across countries and genres